-The wildlife sighting opportunities in Rocky Mountain National Park are nothing short of spectacular.
-Hundreds of different species call RMNP their home, including moose, elk, deer, bighorn sheep, bears, foxes, cougars, bobcats, marmots, beavers, porcupines and more.
+Rocky Mountain National Park is the pride and joy of the great state of Colorado.
+The wildlife sighting opportunities in Rocky Mountain National Park are nothing short of spectacular, and hundreds of different species call RMNP their home including moose, elk, deer, bighorn sheep, bears, foxes, cougars, bobcats, marmots, beavers, porcupines and more.
 In addition to the land residents, RMNP has an impressive spread of aquatic residents.
 More interested in our friends in the sky?
-Rocky Mountain National Park is a perfect destination for the ornithology extraordinaire!
-With over 282 species of birds known to inhabit or visit the park, you’ll have your eyes in the sky all day.
+Rocky Mountain National Park is a perfect destination for the ornithology extraordinaire.
+Check out all these awesome facts about the breathtaking Rocky Mountain National Park.

 Grand Lake, also known as the “Western Gateway” to Rocky Mountain National Park, is a small town home to Colorado’s largest natural body of water.
 The lakeside town serves as a popular destination for those visiting RMNP and provides year-round recreation for all, including hiking, biking, fishing, sailing, snowmobiling, Nordic skiing and more.
 Your Rocky Mountain National Park hiking trip with AVA will meet in the town of Grand Lake, and we suggest leaving some time to explore this charming mountain town.

 You may have heard stories of the fall colors in Colorado, as they are a simply breathtaking sight.
-Fall in Rocky Mountain National Park is no different.
-The abundance of aspens cover the park in autumn color, and the native wildlife begin preparing for the winter season with migrations.
+The abundance of aspens cover the park in autumn color, and the native wildlife begin migrations.
 Temperatures will begin to cool, and, although not extremely common, you may see early season snow flurries.

 Rocky Mountain National Park turns into a winter wonderland towards the end of each year.
-While the scenery is amazing, and the adventures are just as thrilling as in the summer, winter in Rocky Mountain National Park requires a bit more planning and preparation.
-Temperatures will often sit well below freezing, but, depending on what activity you are doing, you may still work up a sweat.
+The scenery is amazing, and the adventures are just as thrilling as summer, but winter requires a bit more planning.
+Temperatures will often sit well below freezing, but you may still work up a sweat.
 If you're snowshoeing through the park, plan to wear layers so you can shed as you warm up.